Okpainmo/Chabod-7.0/README.md

 ## Project site

 This project is hosted live on netlify.
-Click on the link below to see it live. https://chabodtheme.netlify.app
+Click on this link below to see it live - https://chabodtheme.netlify.app

 ## About Chabod 7.0